Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 - lifecycle buildpacks
 - lifecycle stack
 - current droplet's detected buildpack
-- Environment variable names (in most cases, values are not collected)
+- environment variable names (in most cases, values are not collected)
-- Environment variable values for a small set of buildpack-related variables (see below)
+- environment variable values for a small set of buildpack-related variables (see below)
-- App service bindings (name, label, and tags)
+- app service bindings (name, label, and tags)
+- matching start command fragments from the web process (see below)

+The start command fragments that will be collected are (nothing else from process start commands are collected):
+- `open_jdk_jre/bin/java `
+- `springframework.boot.lader.JarLauncher`
+- `groovy/bin/groovy `
+- `spring_boot_cli/bin/spring run`
+- `tomcat/bin/catalina.sh run`

 The following fields will be anonymized by taking a sha256 hash of the values:
 - Environment variables (excluding a small set of buildpack-related variables (see below))